Record €19 million Lotto jackpot has to be won this weekend

 The jackpot hasn't been won since Wednesday 9th June 2021, and was eventually capped at €19.06 million.

-If tomorrow night’s draw sees a player(s) match all six numbers, they will officially become Ireland’s largest ever Lotto jackpot winner and claim the €19.06 million jackpot.
+If tonight’s draw sees a player(s) match all six numbers, they will officially become Ireland’s largest ever Lotto jackpot winner and claim the €19.06 million jackpot.

 Due to the jackpot cap in place, the additional funds which would usually be added to the jackpot will continue to flow-down to the next prize tier at which there is a winner.